arafat-ar13/Kivy-Game/README.md

 ## To get the game

-The exe version of this game is on its way and will soon be available.
-For now, it's best to try out the Python project by following the instructions in the `requirements` directory
+  * The first version of this game has been released.
+To get the exe file please get it from the Releases page.
+  * For those who want to build the game right from the source code just follow the instructions from the requirements folder.

 ## How to play